EDIorg/taxonomyCleanr/documentation/instructions.md

 * **authority_taxon_id** The taxonomic serial number provided by the taxonomic authority for an authority match to your user supplied name.
 Now select which matches to make for your taxa.
 Select one match for each unique user supplied name by entering `x` in the *selection* column and on the line of the match.
 You should use matches that are *accepted* over matches that are *valid* or *not accepted*.
 NOTE:
     + An `x` has been added to rows where there are no options for selecting a different match.
     + When no authority match could be made, you will see empty values in the *authority_match*, *name_usage*, *authority_name*, and *authority_taxon_id* columns.
-You may want to conduct a manual search of ITIS to see if you can find a match and then add this information to the taxon_choices.txt file.
+You may want to conduct a manual search of ITIS to see if you can find a match and then add the associated information to the *authority_name* and *authority_taxon_id* columns of the taxon_choices.csv file (*authority_match* and *name_usage* information is not required).
 If you can't find a match, then leave the contents as is.
 There is no harm in leaving this information in the file.
     + A blank line has been added between each user supplied taxa that has multiple authority matches.
-This improves the readability of taxon_choices.txt.
+This improves the readability of taxon_choices.csv.

-Once you've completed the manual selection process, you will need to create the taxon_map.txt file.
+Once you've completed the manual selection process, you will need to create the taxon_map.csv file.
 Use `choices2map` to do this. `choices2map` requires one argument:
-* **path** A path of the directory containing the taxon_choices.txt file.
+* **path** A path of the directory containing the taxon_choices.csv file.

 ```
 # View documentation for this function
 ?choices2map

-# Run choices2map to convert taxon_choices.txt to taxon_map.txt
+# Run choices2map to convert taxon_choices.csv to taxon_map.csv
 choices2map(path = "/Users/csmith/Desktop/taxonomy_dataset")

 ```
-`choices2map` outputs taxon_map.txt containing the relationships between your raw taxa list, the authority matched taxa, and corresponding TSNs, and taxon ranks.
-Open this tab delimited file in a spreadsheet editor.
-The columns of taxon_map.txt are:
+`choices2map` outputs taxon_map.csv containing the relationships between your raw taxa list, the authority matched taxa, and corresponding TSNs, and taxon ranks.
+Open this comma delimited file in a spreadsheet editor.
+The columns of taxon_map.csv are:
 * **user_supplied_name** Containing the unique taxa from your raw dataset.
 * **matched_name** Containing the authority match.
+If this field is blank you may want to look up the user_supplied_name in ITIS to see if you can find a match.
+If you do then enter the name in this column.
 * **data_source_title** Name of the authority from which the match was made.
+If this field is blank you may want to look up the authority match in ITIS.
+If you find a match enter "ITIS" in th this column.
 * **authority_taxon_id** The TSN provided by the taxonomic authority.
 If this field is blank you may want to look up the authority match in ITIS and see if you can find the TSN for this taxon.
 * **taxon_rank** Rank value of the authority match.
 If this field is blank you may want to look up the authority match in ITIS and see if you can find the associated taxon rank.